BEHIND THE ART

 Panels: 6

-Technique: Leonardo AI + hand-drawn pencil elements, editted in Canva
+Technique: Leonardo AI + hand-drawn elements, edited in Canva

 Read the Comic